-The data used and produced during the project development will be updated each time they change in the project lifetime.
-The new updated dataset will be identified by the number of the previous dataset version plus one, according to the naming convention reported above.
-For each dataset update, a reference document will also be produced.
-This document will report the changes of the dataset with respect to previous the version.
-Also, the reference document will be identified by the number of the previous document version plus one, according to the naming convention previously reported.
+The data used and produced during the project development have to be updated each time they change in the project lifetime.
+The new updated dataset are identified by the number of the previous dataset version plus one, according to the naming convention reported above.